quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 ## Events not belonging to a single connection {#handling-unknown-connections}

-For several types of events, it is sometimes impossible to tie them to a specific conceptual QUIC connection (e.g., a packet_dropped event triggered because the packet has an unknown connection_id in the header).
-Since qlog events in a trace are typically associated with a single connection, it is unclear how to log these events.

-Ideally, implementers SHOULD create a separate, individual "endpoint-level" trace file (or group_id value), not associated with a specific connection (for example a "server.qlog" or group_id = "client"), and log all events that do not belong to a single connection to this grouping trace.
-However, this is not always practical, depending on the implementation.
-Because the semantics of most of these events are well-defined in the protocols and because they are difficult to mis-interpret as belonging to a connection, implementers MAY choose to log events not belonging to a particular connection in any other trace, even those strongly associated with a single connection.

-Note that this can make it difficult to match logs from different vantage points with each other.
-For example, from the client side, it is easy to log connections with version negotiation or retry in the same trace, while on the server they would most likely be logged in separate traces.
-Servers can take extra efforts (and keep additional state) to keep these events combined in a single trace however (for example by also matching connections on their four-tuple instead of just the connection ID).
+A single qlog event trace is typically associated with a single QUIC connection.
+However, for several types of events (for example, a {{transport-packetdropped}}
+event with trigger value of "connection_unknown"), it can be impossible to tie them to a specific QUIC connection, especially on the server.

+There are various ways to handle these events, each making certain tradeoffs between file size overhead, flexibility, ease of use, or ease of implementation.
+Some options include:

+* Log them in a separate endpoint-wide trace (or use a special group_id value) not associated with a single connection.
+* Log them in the most recently used trace.
+* Use additional heuristics for connection identification (for example use the four-tuple in addition to the Connection ID).
+* Buffer events until they can be assigned to a connection (for example for version negotiation and retry events).

 # QUIC Event Overview